insidious-security/sidrose/README.md

 # SidRose

 This code can be used to encrypt and decrypt small files and directories limited to 2GB in file size.
-The python module used is Fernet, symetric encryption.
+The python module used is Fernet, symmetric encryption.

 ## Usage:
 ```bash